 Will Smith – who so brilliantly portrays the grieving man in question – takes pen to paper and writes 3 letters: to Love, to Time, and to Death.

-This alone was enough of blow me sideways, because the concept is familiar to me.
+This alone was enough to blow me sideways, because the concept is familiar to me.

 I’m an avid letter writer, and these 3 abstracts are already so well acquainted with me, as I’ve written plenty to them…